thisfred/val/README.md

 many of which I outright stole.

-The goal is to make validation faster, while keeping the very pythonic and minimal schema style, at the expense of more advanced features in schema.
+The goal is to make validation faster than either, while keeping the very pythonic and minimal style of schema, at the expense of more advanced features.

 Current status is: use at your peril, everything subject to change.